Krushna Abhishek & Govinda At War Again! Krushna Says Govinda’s Wife Has Influenced The Family!

 Sunita tells BT, "Krushna's claim to fame has always been the fact that he is Govinda's bhanja.
 He has milked that enough.
 He has lived with us for years and we have always loved him.
 It's a shame that they talk rubbish about us behind our back."
 Sunita adds that they have distanced themselves from Krushna and Kashmira and it won't change ever!

-Why Govinda & Sunita Didn’t Attend Krushna’s Twin’s Birthday Party?
+Why Govinda & Sunita Didn’t Attend Krushna’s Twins' Birthday Party?

-It has to be recalled that Sunita and Govinda didn't attend Krushna and Kashmira's twin's birthday party.
+It has to be recalled that Sunita and Govinda didn't attend Krushna's twins' birthday party.
 Regarding the same Sunita says, "Govinda and I were in London on that day (June 3), but that wasn't the only reason why we didn't attend the party.
 We were not invited for it and even if they had, we wouldn't have gone."

 ‘We Have Broken All Ties With Krushna and Kashmira’